CommandShiftHQ/styling-react/README.md

 - Change the default colour for all link elements
 - Use a pseudo class to change the default visited colour for all links
-- Create a "css reset" that will:
+- Create a 'css reset' that will:
   - set the default margin to 0 for all elements
   - set the default padding to 0 for all elements
   - and set the [box-sizing](https://www.w3schools.com/css/css3_box-sizing.asp) for all elements to "border-box"

-Extension:

-- Import a font from [google fonts](https://fonts.google.com/)
-- Apply this font to your site

 <br />